 TV-series like «Gunsmoke» and «How the west was won» are television history.
 So is the iconic actor James Arness who starred in both of them.
 Marshal Matt Dillon and Zeb Macahan left a mark on generations of television-viewers around the world.

-What some people may not know is that James Arness was the grandson of Norwegian emigrant Peder Andreas Olsen Aursnes – born in Sykkylven, Møre og Romsdal, Norway.
+What some viewers may not know is that James Arness was the grandson of Norwegian emigrant Peder Andreas Olsen Aursnes – born in Sykkylven, Møre og Romsdal, Norway.

 The brother of James Arness was the well-known TV and film actor Peter Graves.